root-project/root/README/ReleaseNotes/v620/index.md

  * Provide TGraph::MovePoints() method
  * New options `RX`and `RY` for TMultiGraph in order to draw reverse axis along X and Y.
- * Combined with the option "Z" the option "CJUST" allows to draw the color palette with axis labels justified on the color boundaries.
+ * Combined with the option "Z" the option "CJUST" allows to draw the color palette with axis labels justified on the color boundaries (implemented by Otto Schaile).
+ * The `TCanvas` Event Status Bar now displays the date and time when the mouse cursor is moved over a time axis (implemented by Otto Schaile).

 ## 3D Graphics Libraries